 However, if a large number of these addresses are imported, it could indicate an issue with the collection of the list as a whole, and you may be asked to call in for an Account Review so we can set you (and us) up for success.

-We have a Knowledge Base article about Role addresses as well as one detailing how to find and remove them.
+We have a Knowledge Base article about Role addresses.

 As always, the experts on our Account Review team can answer any additional questions you may have.

 Most people know by now that in the world of email marketing, permission-based addresses are considered the gold standard; however, it’s not always clear just what exactly counts as “permission”.
 It gets even more confusing when you realize that there are different types of permission.
 In this post, I’m going to look at the two different types of permission: Implied and Explicit

 Note: Depending on where you live, what you read, or who you speak to, the terms may be slightly different (such as “implicit” instead of “implied” or “express” instead of “explicit”, however, the definitions remain the same).

 Implied permission is when someone provides you his or her email address through regular business communication, but without a direct request for ongoing communication.
 Some examples might include:

 Filling out a Contact Us, Request a Quote, or other similar form

 Inquiring about a product or service via email